What Happens to 1% with Demo’s Blue Wave?

 Graph: Econoday

-Economists at Freddie Mac that analyzed the pace of new housing construction found that years of underbuilding has left the U.S. with a cumulative shortfall — that is, supply compared to historical averages — of 4.6 million housing units in the years since 2000.
+Economists at Freddie Mac that analyzed the pace of new housing construction found that years of underbuilding has left the U.S. with a cumulative shortfall — that is, supply compared to historical averages — of 4.6 million housing units in the years since 2000, as I said recently.
 That number is especially stark considering that builders constructed a 1 million unit surplus of homes in the bubble years of the last decade.

 Harlan Green © 2018